Does the White House Blocking AP From Press Events Violate the First Amendment?

 Congress and the courts have rejected various attempts by the government to license journalists in a manner that requires licenses for lawyers or doctors.
 The reasons such proposals have not been adopted are similar to those that prevent government from deciding without limit what qualifies as a religion, a political party or “good speech.”
 The First Amendment puts such things beyond the reach of our elected representatives to eliminate the possibility of censorship or control under the cover of issuing or withdrawing such licenses.
 That position extends back to colonial times and earlier, when the British crown used licensing power over printers in just that manner.

-Also worth noting: The White House may use what President Theodore Roosevelt more than a century ago called its “bully pulpit” to publicly criticize AP’s style decision on the Gulf.
+Also worth noting: The White House may use what President Theodore Roosevelt more than a century ago called its “bully pulpit” to publicly criticize the AP’s style decision on the Gulf.

 Related Content